jeffswartz/schedulekit-php/README.md

 ## Installation

 1. Clone the repository.
-2. Rename   `config.ini.sample` to `config.ini` and configure your credentials:
+2. Rename   `config.ini.sample` to `config.ini` and configure your credentials.
-2. Set the `OPENTOK_KEY` and `OPENTOK_SECRET` environment variables to your OpenTok API key and secret values from the [TokBox Dashboard](https://dashboard.tokbox.com).
+2. Set the `OPENTOK_KEY` and `OPENTOK_SECRET` variables in `config.ini` to your OpenTok API key and secret values from the [TokBox Dashboard](https://dashboard.tokbox.com).
-3. Set the `MYSQL_URL` environment variable with your MySQL database URL.
+3. Set the `MYSQL_URL` environment variable with your MySQL database URL in `config.ini`.
 The format is `mysql://username:password@mysqlurl:port/database_name`
+3. This app requires your email credentials to send emails to customers notifying them about their appointments.
+Set `GMAIL_USER` and `GMAIL_PW` in `config.ini`
 4. Install [Composer](https://getcomposer.org/).
 5. Use Composer to install dependencies: `composer install`
-6. Set the document root for your web server (such as Apache, nginx, etc.) to the root directory of this project.
+6. Set the document root for your web server (such as Apache, nginx, etc.) to the `web` directory of this project.
 In the case of Apache, the provided `.htaccess` file handles URL rewriting.
    See the [Slim Route URL Rewriting Guide](http://docs.slimframework.com/#Route-URL-Rewriting) for more details.